kellyshreeve/kelly-shreeve.github.io/classifying-reviews-nlp.md

 </p>

 ## Project Overview
-**Background**
-An NLP project that trains a model to correctly classify reviews from a dataset of IMBD movie reviews with polarity labelling.

 **Purpose**
-Train a model to automatically detect reviews as positive or negative polarity.
+Train a model to automatically detect reviews as positive or negative polarity from a dataset of IMBD movie reviews with polarity labelling.
 Achieve an F1 score of at least 0.85.

 **Techiniques**
 Tokenization, Lemmatization, BERT, gradient boosting.